-1.1.
+6.1.1.
 Functioning of the Supervisory Board

-1.1.1.
+6.1.1.1.
 Purpose and powers

 The Supervisory Board exerts permanent oversight and control over the Management Board and the general affairs of the Company.
 To that end, the Supervisory Board conducts appropriate inspections and reviews and may obtain copies of any document to fulfil its duties.
 The Supervisory Board functions under the Company's Articles of Association and a Supervisory Board specific Charter(1).
-It makes suggestions and formulates recommendations to the Management Board on the following in particular:
+It makes recommendations to the Management Board on matters including:

-- company strategy and financial performance; - business risks; - structure and administration of internal risk management and control systems; - financial reporting procedures and compliance with relevant laws and regulations.
+- · company strategy and financial performance; - husiness risks: - structure and administration of internal risk management and control systems; - financial reporting procedures and compliance with relevant laws and regulations.